-According to the Bureau of Labor Statistics (BLS), there were 3,096,700 registered nurses (RNs) and 721,700 licensed practical/licensed vocational nurses (LPNs/LVNs) in the American workforce as of May 2019.
-One percent of the U.S. population work as nurses and nurses are an indelible part of how American healthcare operates.
+According to the Bureau of Labor Statistics (BLS May 2022), there were 3,072,700 registered nurses (RNs) and 632,020 licensed practical/licensed vocational nurses (LPNs/LVNs) in the American workforce.
+According to the American Association of Colleges of Nursing (AACN), nursing is the nation’s largest healthcare profession and an indelible part of how American healthcare operates.

 While most RNs and LPNs are on the front lines of healthcare taking vitals, creating and implementing plans of care, and assisting MDs, some nurses actually take a step back from patient care in order to complete the necessary administrative tasks that support nurses and keep vital healthcare services available, affordable, and effective.

 Nursing administrators are nurses who step up into management in order to complete tasks like employee supervision and training, employee representation, finances and budgeting, policymaking, quality control, communication with executives, development activities, data-driven decision-making, and more.

 Nurse administrators may take on jobs with titles like head nurse, charge nurse, chief executive of nursing, director of nursing, director of patient services, or nurse manager.
 To be effective in their roles, nurse administrators must demonstrate a blend of competencies in their interpersonal, analytical, and organizational skills.
 While many nurse administrators will find work in hospitals, options are available in clinics, private practices, governmental agencies, and academia as well.